LeonardosGitHub/agility18_iControl_LX_Lab/docs/class1/module4/lab3.rst

       }

 #.
 You can now delete your working directory to complete erase this extension
-   from your iWorkflow platform. from the iWF CLI, run this command:
+   from your BIG-IP platform. from the BIG-IP CLI, run this command:

    ``rm -rf /var/config/rest/iapps/HelloWorld``